 - violence or terror;

-- be a member of an organization that violates human or international rights (such as war crimes; crimes against humanity etc.) or is involved in organised crime (such as money laundering, human trafficking etc.); and/or
+- be a member of an organization that violates human or international rights (such as war crimes; crimes against humanity, etc.) or is involved in organized crime (such as money laundering, human trafficking, etc.); and/or

 - committed a crime (this includes driving under the influence of drugs or alcohol).

 4. You Haven’t Provided Enough Information Showing That You Are in Good Health

 You will need to have an immigration medical exam done by a government-approved medical institution or professional when you apply for a Canadian visa.
 Medical inadmissibility includes being:

 - A danger to public health (which includes having an infectious active disease, such as tuberculosis or syphilis, or have been in contact with someone who has an infectious disease).

 - A danger to public safety (which includes experiencing a loss of physical and mental abilities, unpredictable or violent behavior); and/or

 - An excessive demand on health or social services (which depends on whether the cost of your medical treatments would put excessive strain on the public Canadian health care system and negatively affect wait times).

 The 2019 cost threshold is currently $102,585 over a period of 5 years however excludes refugees and their dependants, protected persons and sponsored family members, dependents, spouses, and common-law partners.